ChicoState/ScheduleBuilder/README.md

 ## Usage

-Go to the College-ERP folder and run
+Go to the ScheduleBuilder folder and run
 ```bash
 python manage.py makemigrations
 ```